Dinorush/Brute4/README.md

 ### Loadout
 *Weapon*: Quad Rocket

-Primary fire: Fires 4 rockets with a spiral flight path.
+* Primary fire: Fires 4 rockets with a spiral flight path.
-Alt fire: Fires a single, stronger, faster rocket for 2 ammo.
+* Alt fire: Fires a single, stronger, faster rocket for 2 ammo.

 *Offensive*: Grenade Launcher

-Fires a burst of delayed-impact detonated grenades.
+* Fires a burst of delayed-impact detonated grenades.

 *Defensive*: Dome Shield

-Deploys a mobile Dome Shield that breaks by attacking, dashing, or from taking enough damage.
+* Deploys a mobile Dome Shield that breaks by attacking, dashing, or from taking enough damage.
 Disables sprinting.

 *Utility*: Ammo Swap

-Reloads Quad Rocket with 4 single-fire cluster-loaded rockets.
+* Reloads Quad Rocket with 4 single-fire cluster-loaded rockets.

 *Core*: Cluster Barrage

-Rapidly fires cluster-loaded explosives.
+* Rapidly fires cluster-loaded explosives.

 ## Version History

 #### Version 0.5

+* Quad Rocket
+  * Can no longer fire in the middle of ADSing

 * Dome Shield
   * No longer blocks dashing